Faculty & Staff

 Contact via email

-He became the band director at John Sevier Middle School in Kingsport, Tennessee, in 2009.
-As band director at John Sevier Middle School, Mullins had the opportunity to continue a long tradition of musical excellence at his own alma mater.
+Dr. Mullins became the band director at John Sevier Middle School in Kingsport, Tennessee, in 2009.
+As band director at John Sevier Middle School, he had the opportunity to continue a long tradition of musical excellence at his own alma mater.
 Performing ensembles included beginning band, concert band, jazz band, and percussion ensemble.
-Notable accolades under Mullins’ direction included multiple Superior ratings at concert festival in Grade III and invitations to perform the National Anthem in collaboration with the Ross N. Robinson Middle School band at the Chattanooga Lookouts, Asheville Tourists, and Tennessee Smokies baseball parks as well as Dolly’s Stampede in Pigeon Forge.
+Notable accolades under Mullins’s direction included multiple Superior ratings at concert festival in Grade III and invitations to perform the National Anthem in collaboration with the Ross N. Robinson Middle School band at the Chattanooga Lookouts, Asheville Tourists, and Tennessee Smokies baseball parks as well as Dolly’s Stampede in Pigeon Forge.

-Mullins is an adjunct music faculty member at Milligan University.
-His duties at the school include teaching the brass studio, brass methods, and world music.
-Additionally, Hunter’s growing experience has led to him being sought out as a clinician and festival adjudicator.
-He served as the clinician for the Smyth County, Virginia, middle school honor band in 2018 and stage judge for the Virginia District VII concert festival in 2019.
-Hunter is currently scheduled to be the middle school clinician for the Virginia District VII honor band in 2022.
+Dr. Mullins also serves as an adjunct instructor for the tuba and euphonium studio at ETSU.
+Hunter’s growing experience has led to him being sought out as a clinician and festival adjudicator.
+He served as the clinician for the Smyth County, VA, middle school honor band in 2018, stage judge for the Virginia District VII concert festival in 2019 and 2024, and clinician for the Virginia District VII All-District honor bands in 2022.
+Hunter currently serves on the executive board for the East Tennessee State Band and Orchestra Association as the Upper Area Representative.

-Other awards include the “Outstanding Teacher Award” from the Tennessee Governor’s School for the Arts in 2012 and 2014 and the Rosemary Smith “Touching Lives” Remembrance Award in 2019 for the Sevier staff member causing the greatest impact upon students throughout middle school.
+Other awards accredited to Dr. Mullins include the “Outstanding Teacher Award” from the Tennessee Governor’s School for the Arts in 2012 and 2014, and the Rosemary Smith “Touching Lives” Remembrance Award in 2019 for the Sevier staff member causing the greatest positive impact upon students throughout their middle school years.
 All of these awards were student nominated and selected.

-Performance and studio teaching are high priorities for Mullins.
+Performance and studio teaching are high priorities for Dr. Mullins.
 His private studio has produced many all-state players and college scholarship recipients on trombone, euphonium, and tuba.
-Mullins has been the 2nd trombonist for the Johnson City Symphony Orchestra since 2004 and regularly performs with several other regional ensembles including the Symphony of the Mountains, Jonesborough Rhythm Express, Tri-Cities Jazz Orchestra, and various stage bands.
+Dr. Mullins has been the 2nd trombonist for the Johnson City Symphony Orchestra since 2004 and regularly performs with several other regional ensembles including the Symphony of the Mountains, Tri-Cities Jazz Orchestra, and various stage bands.
 He performed as a guest artist at the Tennessee Music Education Association state conference in 2016.
-He has been Kingsport’s TubaChristmas coordinator since 2013, as well.
+Hunter has been Kingsport’s TubaChristmas coordinator since 2013 as well.
 His primary teachers include Bill Medearis, Jimmie Self, and David Bubsey.
-Mullins also studied with Don Hough, Dale Warren, and Brad Kerns.
-He and his wife, Leslie, have four young daughters, Chloe, Clara, Chyler, and Coda.
+He also studied with Don Hough, Dale Warren, and Brad Kerns.
+Hunter and his wife, Leslie, have four young daughters, Chloe, Clara, Chyler, and Coda.